koalamadness/CS-2025/dec_diary.md

 # Computer Science
 2025/12/16

+SELECT city, longitude FROM north_american_cities WHERE longitude < -87.629798
+ORDER BY longitude ASC;
+SELECT city FROM north_american_cities WHERE country = "Mexico" ORDER BY population DESC LIMIT 2;
+SELECT city FROM north_american_cities WHERE country = "United States" ORDER BY population DESC LIMIT 2 OFFSET 2;

 SELECT DISTINCT director FROM movies ORDER BY director;
 SELECT * FROM movies ORDER BY year DESC LIMIT 4;
 SELECT * FROM movies ORDER BY title ASC LIMIT 5;